gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Introduce plugins DSL block

 Adds the initial DSL support and APIs.
-Can only be used to apply core plugins to the script's target object.
+At this stage, can only be used to apply core plugins to the script's target object.
+Later stories make this more useful.

 ## Story: Resolve hard-coded set of plugins from public bintray repository

 Adds a basic mechanism to load plugins from a repository.
-Adds a plugin resolver that uses a hard-coded mapping from plugin name to implementation component, then resolves the implementation from `jcenter`.
+Adds a plugin resolver that uses a hard-coded mapping from plugin name + version to implementation component, then resolves the implementation from the public repository and `jcenter`.
+At this stage, the repository is used to resolve the plugin implementation, but the plugin meta-data is not used.

-Cache implementation ClassLoader for a given build, so that if multiple scripts apply the same plugin, then the same implementation Class is used.
+Cache implementation ClassLoader with a given build invocation, so that if multiple scripts apply the same plugin, then the same implementation Class is used.

-Gradleware developers select a small set of plugins to include in this hard-coded mapping.
-The mapping should include the Android plugins.
+The Gradleware developers will select a small set of plugins to include in this hard-coded mapping.
+The mapping should ideally include the Android plugins.

-At this point, dependencies on other plugins are not supported.
+At this stage, dependencies on other plugins are not supported.
+Dependencies on other components are supported.

 ## Story: Resolve plugins from public bintray repository

 Extend the above mechanism to use plugin meta-data from the public bintray repository to map a plugin name + version to implementation component.

 Uses meta-data manually attached to each package in the repository.
-Again, a small set of plugins is selected by the Gradleware developers to include in the repository.
+Again, the Gradleware developers will select a small set of plugins to include in the repository.

 ## Story: External plugins are usable when offline

-Cache the plugin mapping and reuse when `--offline`.
+Cache the plugin mapping.
+Periodically check for new versions when a dynamic version selector is used.
+Reuse cached mapping when `--offline`.

 ## Story: Plugin author requests that plugin version be included in the Gradle plugins repository

-The set of plugins available via the public plugin repository is curated by Gradleware.
+For now, the set of plugins available via the public plugin repository will be curated by Gradleware, such that some manual action is required to add a new plugin (version) to the public repository.

 TBD - perhaps implement this using the bintray 'contact' UI plus some kind of reference from the Gradle website.